Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

-\begin{definition} All subgroups $\Gamma < \PO_{n, 1}(\R)$ which are commensurable in the wide sense with a $\mathrm{PU}(F, O)$ as above are called \textit{arithmetic lattices of type II}.
-A hyperbolic orbifold $O=\mathbb{H}^n/\Gamma$ is a type II orbifold if $\Gamma$ is an arithmetic lattice of type II. \end{definition} \begin{remark} Given a totally real field $k$ and a division algebra $D$ over $k$ satisfying the hypotheses above, two admissible skew--Hermitian form $F_1$ and $F_2$ on $D^m$ define the same commensurability class of hyperbolic lattices if and only if $F_1$ is equivalent over $D$ to $\lambda \cdot F_2$ for some $\lambda \in k$. \end{remark}
+\begin{remark} Given a totally real field $k$ and a division algebra $D$ over $k$ satisfying the hypotheses above, two admissible skew-Hermitian forms $F_1$ and $F_2$ on $D^m$ define the same commensurability class of hyperbolic lattices if and only if $F_1$ is equivalent (up to change of basis in $D^m$) to $\lambda \cdot F_2$ for some $\lambda \in k^\times$. \end{remark}

-\begin{remark} If $k = \Q$ and $F$ is isotropic over $D$ then the orbifold $\HH^{2m-1}/\Gamma$ is non-compact, otherwise $\Gamma$ is a uniform lattice, as follows from Godement's criterion \cite{God62}. \end{remark} Also, in the non-uniform case the quaternion algebra $D$ is necessarily isomorphic to $M_2(\Q)$, so that $\Gamma$ is actually of simplest type.
-More generally, we prove the following. \begin{prop} If $k$ is a totally real algebraic number field, $D$ is a division algebra over $k$ which splits over $\R$ and $F$ is a skew--Hermitian form on the right $D$--module $D^m$ of signature $(2m-1,1)$, then $F$ cannot represent $0$. \end{prop} \begin{proof} Indeed, suppose that there exists a non--zero $v \in D^m$ such that $F(v, v)=0$.
+\begin{remark} If $k = \Q$ and $F$ is isotropic over $D$ then the orbifold $\HH^{2m-1}/\Gamma$ is non-compact, otherwise $\Gamma$ is a uniform lattice, as follows from Godement's criterion \cite{God62}. \end{remark} Also, in the non-uniform case the quaternion algebra $D$ is necessarily isomorphic to $M_2(\Q)$, so that $\Gamma$ is a type-I lattice.
+More generally, we prove the following. \begin{prop} If $k\subset \mathbb{R}$ is a real algebraic number field, $D$ is a quaternion division algebra over $k$ which splits over $\R$ and $F$ is a skew-Hermitian form on the right $D$-module $D^m$ of signature $(2m-1,1)$, then $F$ cannot represent $0$ over $D$. \end{prop} \begin{proof} Indeed, suppose that there exists a non-zero $v \in D^m$ such that $F(v, v)=0$.
 Let us consider the real quaternion algebra $D\otimes \R \cong M_2(\mathbb{R})$.
 Then $v = x + y\J$ for some $x, y \in (D\otimes \R)^m_+$, and

 Note that $\{(\I-1)\J,\, \I-1,\, \I+1,\, (\I+1)\J\}$ is an $\R$-basis of $D\otimes \R$, and thus $f(x, x) = f(x, y) = f(y, y) = 0$.
 Since $f$ is a form of signature $(2m-1, 1)$, we have that $y = \mu x$ for some $\mu \in \R$, so that $v = x(1 + \mu \J)$.